gtfierro/walkthedinosaur/README.md

 ```
 This runs the server on port 8080.
 Please specify the port in config.ini file.

-or use the provided Go fileserver.
-Note tha
+or use the provided Go fileserver (You will need to isntall `go` beforehand).

 ```
 go build fileserver.go